labex-labs/open-source-labs/python/python-mastery/lab-ex8-4-yield-statements/en/step1.md

 ...
 ```

-When we explicitly call `close()` on the generator, it also triggers the `GeneratorExit` exception handler, and the generator cannot be used anymore.
+In this experiment, we create a new generator object `f` and iterate over it using a `for` loop.
+Inside the loop, we print each line and check if the line contains the string 'IBM'.
+If it does, we call the `close()` method on the generator to explicitly close it.
+When the generator is closed, the `GeneratorExit` exception is raised, and our exception handler prints the message 'Following Done'.
+After the generator is closed, if we try to iterate over it again, there will be no output because the generator is no longer active.

 ### Experiment 3: Breaking Out of and Resuming a Generator